Do you have a Freelancer.com account?

 5. Move to better paying sites and get Freelancers

 I thought this was Freelancer review, wasn’t it?

 Yes, this is a Freelancer review but the fact is that clients here pay very little.
 Therefore, you need to go to a better paying site and then get Freelancers to work for you.

 I have a friend who says that you’ll never earn enough money till the day you’ll get people to do all the work for you.

 More On My Training

-If you are a writer and you want to know more about how you can make a kill out of Freelancer and other sites, be sure to check out my article writing and blogging training.
-Here, I train you how to make money on three major sites where I’m highly successful in.
+If you are a writer and you want to know more about how you can make a kill out of better sites and methods of getting clients, be sure to check out my Complete Freelance Writing Course.
+Here, I train you how to make money using some of the methods I’ve been successful in.
 I also help you to jumpstart your blogging career.
-What’s more?
-I do all this for only Sh.
-500.

-If you are not a writer, no worries, use the methods above and you should start making good cash out of Freelancer.com.
+If you are not a writer, no worries, use the methods above and you should start making something out of Freelancer.com.

-Note that the end game is not to stay on freelancer, but to get to a level where you get projects on other sites and use Freelancer to outsource work to local and international freelancers.
-Freelancer also has one of the best affiliate programs so you can also become an affiliate and earn lots of cash by referring new freelancers to the site.
+The end game is not to stay on freelancer, but to get to a level where you get projects on other sites and maybe only use Freelancer to outsource work to local and international freelancers.

 I wrote this post back when Freelancer was still awesome.
 But now when updating it, note that it’s no longer as great as it used to be.
 It has funny charges and is still extremely low paying.
 I recommend Upwork and reaching out to private clients.